zarusz/Training_IoT/10_MQTT.md

 PubSubClient @ 2.6 has been successfully installed!
 ```

-Example for ESP8266:
+The sample was implemented from:
 https://github.com/knolleary/pubsubclient/blob/master/examples/mqtt_esp8266/mqtt_esp8266.ino

-These are the files we've added and modified:
+Files that have been added and modified:
 ```
 src/Feature/FeatureController.cpp
 src/Feature/FeatureController.h